 A hard fork is a significant event in the world of blockchain technology and cryptocurrencies.

 A hard fork is a significant event in the world of blockchain technology and cryptocurrencies.
-It is a radical change to the protocol that leads to a split in the blockchain and creates a new, incompatible version of the blockchain.
-Below you can find out more about what a hard fork is, how it works, what types there are and how it is treated for tax purposes in Germany.
+It is a radical change to the protocol that results in a split in the blockchain and creates a new, incompatible version of the blockchain.
+In the following, you will learn more about what a hard fork is, how it works, what types there are, and how it is treated for tax purposes in Germany.

 What is a hard fork?

-A hard fork describes a significant change to the blockchain protocol that results in a split of the blockchain into two separate chains.
-This change is not backwards compatible, which means that nodes that do not use the latest software version are no longer part of the new network.
+A hard fork describes a significant change to the blockchain protocol, which results in the blockchain being split into two separate chains.
+This change is not backwards compatible, meaning that nodes that don't use the latest software version are no longer part of the new network.

-The underlying code of the blockchain will be changed in terms of the rules for transactions and blocks.
+The underlying code of the blockchain is being changed as far as the rules for transactions and blocks are concerned.

 As a rule, a new cryptocurrency is created that exists parallel to the original one.